History of bus transport in Hong Kong: Late 1940s–1950s: Post-war expansion

-1960s: Post-war expansion (part two)
+1960s: Further expansion

 A comparison the buses on both sides of the harbour in the 1960s: The KMB buses were larger in capacity with standard engines, while those of CMB were small yet over-powered.
 While KMB went for 34-foot double-decker buses, CMB chose to buy 36-foot version of Guy Arab, but with only 60% of the capacity of a 34-footer.

 The growth of Hong Kong seemed to be out of control and squatter settlements sprang up everywhere.
 Areas like Wong Tai Sin, Kwun Tong and Chai Wan were developed at a rate that were unparalleled in any other British colony.
 The bus network had to grow accordingly.
 KMB started to call for double-deckers longer than 30 feet (after the British lack of regulations); to their dismay, Daimler did not respond and KMB had to buy a number of 34-footers from AEC to provide a decent level of service.
 Daimler finally regained ground by introducing the 34-foot CVG6 with the Gardner 6LX engine.
 This model found favour with KMB, which bought about 220 of them.
 Soon, these behemoths – for their time – were dominating the Kowloon streets, and replaced older Daimlers in outer areas, as well as the Cross-Harbour Tunnel routes later.